syncfusion-content/windowsforms-docs/WindowsForms/DocIo/Styles-and-Formatting.md

 </table>
 Character Formatting

-The class WCharacterFormat represents the character formats in EssentialDocIO.
+The class WCharacterFormat represents the character formats in Essential DocIO.
 It is used to get or set the formatting for text chunks, special symbol, or marker (for example marker of picture, text box, footnote, etc.).
 WCharacterFormat customizes the appearance of the element (for example text chunk or symbol) in the document, starting with font name to the style of texture and spacing between characters.

 Class Hierarchy